-How to compare and find the best frequent flyer program for you.
+How to compare and find the right frequent flyer program for you to maximise your rewards.

 Australian travellers have been embracing frequent flyer programs in growing numbers.
 With great benefits such as flight upgrades, member lounge access and even free flights, travellers are keen to sign up.
 With the large variety of frequent flyer programs currently available it's important to know what features you want your program to have and the benefits that you want to get out of it.